xgt001/action_private_runner_test/README.md

-Simply repo to tinker with Cloudsnorkels Private Runner
+Simply repo to tinker with Cloudsnorkel Private Runner